-Similar to the Republic, however, Socrates is the narrator of the dialogue and at least twice he breaks the fourth wall.
-While the Republic is told the following day after the discussion at Cephalus’s house, Charmides is presumably recounted many years later.
-Socrates was a young man freshly returning to camp from the battle at Potidaea, where he was praised for his courage.
-This occurs somewhere in 429 BC on the day before Socrates returns to Athens.
-Recall that Critias was a silent observer in the Protagoras dialogue, and now that time has passed and Socrates is set to return to Athens, he is curious to see what the state of philosophy is.
-Prior to leaving for the war, Socrates resided in Athenian splendor under Pericles.
+Similar to the Republic, however, Socrates is the narrator of the Charmides and at least twice he breaks the fourth wall.
+While the Republic is told to an unknown audience the day after the discussion at Cephalus’s house actually took place, Charmides is presumably recounted many years later.
+Socrates was a young man at the time, freshly returning to camp from the battle at Potidaea, where he was praised for his courage.
+The timing of the Charmides dialogue occurs in 429 BC on the day before Socrates returns to Athens.
+Now time has passed and Socrates is set to return to Athens.
+He is curious to see what the state of philosophy is.
+Prior to leaving for the war, Socrates lived in Athenian splendor under Pericles.
 Now, he is returning to a war-torn and plague-ridden city.
 Explicitly the Charmides is a dialogue about the question of temperance, but covertly, it is a dialogue examining Socrates’s failure to teach Critias and the dangers of philosophy among those who use philosophy as an instrument of power -a la the tyrant.
+Critias was also a silent observer in the Protagoras dialogue.
 The full exposition of what Socrates has learned at Potidaea will not become apparent until his discussion in the Republic.

-Socrates first engages with Critias and Chaerephon away from the others.
-Chaerephon isa close follower of Socrates, and together Critias and Chaerephon praise the beauty of a young, up and coming man named Charmides.
-When Charmides approaches, all eyes are on him and Socrates says he first wishes to examine the soul of Charmides before judging whether or not he is beautiful.
+Socrates first engages with Critias and Chaerephon in an exclusive setting.
+Chaerephon is a close follower of Socrates, and Critias is also a follower of Socrates but he is less temperate and philosophic (Critias later becomes a violent member of the Athenian Thirty Tyrants).
+Together Critias and Chaerephon praise the beauty of a young, up and coming man named Charmides.
+When Charmides approaches, all eyes are on him.
+Socrates says he first wishes to examine the soul of Charmides before judging whether or not he is beautiful.
 Charmides joins the men amidst great laughter.

-Socrates begins to question Charmides and they proceed to examine the word temperance.
-Charmides tries to avoid the question, blushing (recall Thrasymachus’s famous blush) but Socrates compels Charmides to give a definition: he first says that temperance is a kind of orderly quietness (159B), however this definition is quickly dismissed by their discussion and again Charmides gives a second definition: temperance is modesty.
-When this is also proven incorrect, Charmides gives a third and final definition that he had once heard -temperance is minding ones own business (recall Cephalus’s definition of justice in the Republic).
-Unlike the Socrates of the Republic, he rapidly dismisses this definition, as well.
+Socrates begins to question Charmides and they proceed to examine the idea of temperance.
+Charmides tries to avoid the question, blushing (recall Thrasymachus’s famous blush in the Republic) but Socrates compels Charmides to give a definition of temperance.
+Charmides first says that temperance is a kind of orderly quietness (159B), however this definition is quickly dismissed by their discussion.
+Charmides gives a second definition: temperance is modesty.
+When this is also proven incorrect, Charmides gives a third and final definition that he once heard: temperance is minding ones own business (recall Cephalus’s definition of justice in the Republic).
+Unlike the Socrates of the Republic, Socrates in Charmides rapidly dismisses this definition, as well.

-When Charmides fails, Critias takes up the argument but Socrates compels Critias to admit the opposite of his initial claims, namely that he does not know what he is talking about with respect to temperance.
+When Charmides fails, Critias takes up the argument but Socrates quickly compels Critias to admit the opposite of his initial claims, namely that he does not know what he is talking about with respect to temperance.
 The conversation begins to turn sharply toward the question of virtue.
-However, the most important part of the dialogue occurs at the conclusion wherein Critias, recently proven ignorant of his own claims, commands Charmides to undertake Socrates’s quest in finding an answer to the question of temperance, and as his tutor, Critias also commands Charmides to use force if need be.
-This is particularly notable as Charmides and Critias later joined the thirty Tyrants who took over Athens, post Peloponnesian War, making the question of their intemperate nature all the more pressing.
-Socrates tries to persuade them against using force but ultimately fails, as the philosopher is compelled by the tyrant.
+However, the most important part of the dialogue occurs at the conclusion wherein Critias, who has recently proven ignorant of his own claims, commands Charmides to undertake Socrates’s quest in finding an answer to the question of temperance, and as his tutor, Critias also commands Charmides to use force if need be.
+This is particularly notable as Charmides and Critias will soon join the thirty Tyrants in a violent coup of Athens, making the question of their intemperate nature all the more pressing.
+Socrates tries to dissuade the men from using force but ultimately he fails.
+The philosopher is compelled by the tyrant.